How Termly is Used to Manage Cookie Consent

 Termly is the consent management platform I use on all client sites to manage cookie compliance.
 It serves region-appropriate banners based on each visitor's IP address - opt-in for visitors from Europe, Canada, Brazil, and US states with consumer privacy laws; opt-out for everyone else.

-Consent decisions are passed directly to Google Tag Manager via Google Consent Mode v2, which controls whether tracking tags are permitted to fire.
-A timestamped consent log is maintained automatically in the Termly dashboard, providing the documentation needed to demonstrate compliance if ever required.
+Consent decisions are enforced through GTM, and a timestamped consent log is maintained automatically in the Termly dashboard, providing the documentation needed to demonstrate compliance if ever required.

 If you have specific questions about how the configuration has been set up for your site, or you would like to review the consent logs together, get in touch and we can walk through it.